Frequently Asked Questions

 Some of our customers use our active learning kits as a complement to specimen dissection whereas other customers use our kits as a replacement for dissection.
 Both of these groups of customers find the kits to be effective for their particular use!

 As biologists and anatomists we highly value the role of specimens and dissections in education and research and the organizations that preserve and make available specimens for education and research (e.g., natural history museums).
-We learned (and continue to learn) about anatomy through the use of specimens and dissections and all of our products are based on dissection of real specimens.
-It’s impossible to fully replicate the detail of a preserved specimen and the learning gained through the exploration of anatomy through the process of dissection.
+We learned (and continue to learn) about anatomy through the use of specimens and dissections.
+Additionally, all of our products are based on dissection of real specimens.
+It’s impossible to fully replicate the detail of a preserved specimen and the learning gained through dissection.
 So we fully support the use of ethically sourced specimens for dissection in a classroom or research environment.

 For educators who are unable to use dissection (e.g., due to inadequate ventilation or wet lab space, insufficient budget for consumables, disinterest or discomfort on the part of students, etc.), our active learning kits are a great way to reintroduce hands-on, active learning into an anatomy course.
-Dissection is an activity and a form of active learning.
-Our kits provide a means to replace dissection with another form of activity learning that is simply more conceptual in nature.
+Dissection is a form of active learning.
+Our kits provide a means to replace dissection with a different form of activity learning that is simply more conceptual in nature.